numaproj/numalogic/docs/autoencoders.md

 #### AutoencoderPipeline

-Here we are using `VanillAE`, a Vanilla Autoencoder model comprising only fully connected layers.
+Here we are using `VanillAE`, a Vanilla Autoencoder model.

 ```python
 from numalogic.models.autoencoder.variants import Conv1dAE